 How to Answer

 - Walk the interviewer through your experience working in restaurants, the roles you’ve held and your responsibilities.
+For instance, were you responsible for restaurant employee scheduling or managing a log book?
 If this is your first restaurant job, explain how other jobs and experiences lead you to your interest in the industry.

 - Smile and be personable.
 If you rush your answer and seem uncomfortable, how can the interviewer trust you to provide a delightful, enjoyable experience for guests?